WiFi is everywhere you go. From the coffee shop to the local park, you can connect to the internet practically any time you need to or want to.

 When your connectivity starts to drag, your router is often to blame.
 Usually this can be fixed with a reset or by calling your ISP to update your router's software at the network level.
 You'll want to be sure your router is up to date and compatible with your service.

 At Ziply Fiber, we offer two types of routers that are compatible with our state-of-the-art fiber network.
-Our WiFi 6 router optimizes internet plans that clock in lower one gig, and our new WiFi 7 router uses the latest technology to enhance the connectivity of our gig and multigig plans.
-(Customers who go beyond 5 Gig will need a specialized router that is built to handle more intense speeds.)
+Our WiFi 7 router uses the latest technology to deliver fast, reliable connectivity, available to all Ziply Fiber customers.

 Read more: What equipment is needed for fiber internet?